Extended scattering channels for random matrix simulations of polarized light transport: Introduction

 In recent works, we introduced an approach~\cite{Byrnes14122022} and accompanying codebase~\cite{oldrmt} for generating random scattering matrices that made two key advancements over previous schemes.
 Firstly, we presented a framework general enough to describe media composed of arbitrary particulate scatterers, thereby allowing modelling of more realistic media whilst still enabling studies of broad classes of systems to identify universal trends.
 Secondly, we explicitly incorporated, for the first time, the polarization properties of light meaningfully into a random matrix model.
 Polarization is frequently neglected in scattering matrix studies, as the relevant theory is often simpler under a scalar approximation.
 While this is often justified on the basis of multiple scattering induced depolarization, polarization nevertheless remains significant at intermediate scales and is therefore important for accurately capturing wave propagation in such mesoscopic regimes~\cite{10.3389/fphy.2022.815296, BYRNES2022127462}.
 Moreover, the rate of depolarization is not universal and can be influenced by the constituent scatterers in the medium and by the incident field's polarization state~\cite{PhysRevB.40.9342}.
 Polarization also remains relevant in reflection-mode studies, for example when probing targets located near the surface of thick scattering medium~\cite{10.1117/1.JBO.21.7.071107}.

 Whilst the approach of Ref.~\cite{Byrnes14122022} successfully describes a number of polarization related phenomena, it nevertheless suffers from several limitations.
 Most notably, physical memory effect correlations, which can play an important role in imaging~\cite{Yang2014} and cryptographic~\cite{Liao2017} applications, were absent from generated scattering matrices.
 More technically, the normalization of the Dirac delta function appearing in scattering matrix correlations, was also handled in an ad hoc manner.
 Practically speaking, our previous codebase also employed a discrete, rectangular grid of wavevectors to sample incident electric fields, which does not naturally conform to the circular geometry of Fourier space, nor to many common beam profiles.
 In this work, we therefore introduce a new method for generating random matrices that resolves these issues by representing incident fields using arbitrarily shaped, extended scattering channels in the Fourier (angular spectrum) domain.
-Point samples of the electric fields are replaced by piecewise averages, leading not only to a novel geometric interpretation of the memory effect, but also an efficient computational approach by which it can be incorporated into calculations.
+Point samples of the electric fields are replaced by piecewise averages, leading to a novel geometric approach to calculating memory effect correlations.
+As shall be demonstrated, our method ultimately allows us to generate random scattering matrices with the memory effect visible at the level of single realizations.
 Accompanying this article is a new Python codebase~\cite{rmtnew} utilising the improved framework.
 It furthermore includes other computational optimizations that enable the calculation of scattering matrices substantially larger than those previously achievable, thereby better capturing the high mode counts in many real world optical systems \cite{YU201533}.